rzeydelis/personal-finance-app/docs/README.md

-# THIS REPO WAS VIBE CODED SO DON'T EXPECT CODE TO BE CLEAN
 # Personal Finance App

 A comprehensive personal finance application that integrates with Plaid API to fetch and analyze bank transactions, built with Flask and Python.